 The big tech players know just how key a role behavioral analysis plays in this equation.
 Amazon, for example, tracks the items you view and purchase, along with those that others view and purchase, to create product recommendations (think “you may also be interested in…”).

-Google analyzes your queries along with queries from others to help predict what you’re looking for in their search bar.
+Google runs analytics on your queries along with queries from others to help predict what you’re looking for in their search bar.
 And Netflix notes what you watch, so that it can recommend the shows you’re most likely to enjoy without asking you to browse through their extensive catalog.

 Those examples are backed by the numbers.
 McKinsey points out that organizations that use behavioral data analytics enjoy 85% more sales growth than their peers, along with a boost of more than 25% in gross margin.
 Customers expect companies to have behavioral data, too, with over half expecting brands to know what their buying habits and preferences are to better anticipate their needs.